 The results of the scenarios provide the Trustee with a clear overview of how resilient the investment strategy is expected to be with regards to various different climate change outcomes.
-These can be seen as of the previous Plan Year end date, 31 December 2021, in the table below.
+These can be seen as at the baseline analysis date, 31 December 2021, in the table below.